Aesthetics in Mineral Collecting

 First point of attraction

-When a specimen in a case captivates me at first glance this is typically determined by two factors: color and shape.
+When a specimen in a case captivates me at first glance, it’s usually due to two things: color and shape.

 1. Composition